IWMLC/complexityMeaning/README.md

 * semialice_morphratios.csv

-Kolmogorov-based morphological complexity ratios for ten languages of *Alice's adventures in Wonderland* (a subset of the data presented and described in [Ehret & Szmrecsanyi 2016] (http://www.benszm.net/omnibuslit/Ehret_Szmrecsanyi_2016_proofs.pdf)).
+Kolmogorov-based morphological complexity ratios for ten languages of *Alice's adventures in Wonderland*.
+This is a subset of the data presented and described in [Ehret & Szmrecsanyi 2016](http://www.benszm.net/omnibuslit/Ehret_Szmrecsanyi_2016_proofs.pdf).